mickesv/magit-overview/README.md

 Emacs magit: status overview over all reachable git repositories

+Usage:
+- put this file in your emacs path
+- (require 'magit-overview)
-Start it with "M-x magit-overview".
+- Start it with "M-x magit-overview".

 I have tested it on MacOS X (2014-11-26).
 The open commands may not work e.g. on Windows, since I am "cheating" a bit when finding out the path to the selected repository.